 Work of the ANNE FRANK FONDS

-Protection of literary work
+Protection of integrity

-ANNE FRANK FONDS
+Donations of the ANNE FRANK FONDS